Cloudmersive/Cloudmersive.APIClient.Java/docs/FaceApi.md

 # **faceLocateWithLandmarks**
 > FaceLocateWithLandmarksResponse faceLocateWithLandmarks(imageFile)

-Find faces and face landmarks (eyes, eye brows, nose, mouth) in an image
+Detect and find faces and face landmarks (eyes, eye brows, nose, mouth) in an image

 Locate the positions of all faces in an image, along with the eyes, eye brows, nose and mouth components of each